 - Label the line (e.g., "Reunion") and leave it installed.

-- Upon arrival, activate the mobile data of that eSIM and turn off roaming for your Spanish line.
+- Upon arrival, activate the mobile data for that eSIM and turn off roaming for your Spanish line.

-- Check that a local operator (Orange, SFR…) appears and you are now connected.
+- Check that a local operator appears (Orange, SFR…) and you'll be online.

-If you have never used one, the guide on how to activate an eSIM details it, and before buying, check if your phone is compatible.
-Almost all iPhones from the XR and many recent Android phones are.
+If you've never used one, the guide on how to install an eSIM details it step-by-step.
+Almost all iPhones from XR and many recent Androids are compatible; check your operator's settings before purchasing.

 Tips for travelers in Reunion

-Reunion is a destination of extreme nature where your mobile goes from tourist guide to safety tool as soon as you step onto a trail.
+Reunion is a destination of extreme nature where your mobile phone goes from being a tourist guide to a safety tool as soon as you step onto a trail.
 With a few simple adjustments, you'll make better use of your data and avoid running out of battery or signal in the middle of a cirque.

-- Download routes before climbing: save the tracks for Cilaos, Salazie, and the volcano in an offline hiking app; in the mountains, the signal is intermittent or non-existent.
+- Download routes before heading up: save the tracks for Cilaos, Salazie, and the volcano in an offline hiking app; in the mountains, the signal is intermittent or nonexistent.

-- Share your real-time location: before losing coverage, send your route to a trusted person in case something goes wrong in Mafate.
+- Share your real-time location: before losing coverage, send your route to someone trustworthy in case something goes wrong in Mafate.

-- Book activities via app: paragliding, diving, or volcano excursions fill up; with data, you can book from the car without depending on hotel Wi-Fi.
+- Book activities via app: paragliding, diving, or volcano excursions fill up quickly; with data, you can book from your car without relying on hotel Wi-Fi.

-- Preserve battery: GPS and photos drain it quickly on long trekking days; carry a power bank and lower brightness to last until the end of the day.
+- Conserve battery: GPS and photos drain it quickly during long trekking days; bring a power bank and lower screen brightness to last until the end of the day.

 With these habits, the eSIM becomes a perfect co-pilot for an island that combines beach, mountains, and a volcano within a few kilometers.
-And since the connection accompanies you throughout the trip, you completely forget about the constant trickle of roaming charges as you drive from one viewpoint to another.
+And since the connection accompanies you throughout your trip, you'll completely forget about roaming charges while driving from one viewpoint to another.

 Frequently asked questions

 Not automatically.
-Although it is French territory, Reunion is an overseas department and many Spanish tariffs do not include the DOM-TOMs in their Europe bundle, or charge for them separately.
+Although it is French territory, Reunion is an overseas department and many Spanish tariffs do not include the DOM-TOM in their European bonus, or charge separately for them.
 Therefore, it is advisable to check your contract or use a local eSIM with a fixed price.

-Will I have coverage in the cirques and at the volcano?
+Will I have coverage in the cirques and the volcano?

 On the coast and in cities, yes, with ample 4G.
-In the interior (Cilaos, Salazie, and especially Mafate) there are areas without signal.
-Download maps and hiking routes before heading up so as not to depend on coverage in the mountains.
+In the interior (Cilaos, Salazie, and especially Mafate), there are areas without signal.
+Download maps and hiking routes before heading up so you don't depend on coverage in the mountains.

 Can I make calls with the eSIM?

-Travel eSIMs are usually data-only, but with them, you can use WhatsApp, internet calls, and messaging without problems.
-To talk to your accommodation or local guides, app calls over your data work well and don't cost extra.
+Travel eSIMs are usually data-only, but with them you can use WhatsApp, internet calls, and messaging without problems.
+To talk to your accommodation or local guides, app calls over your data work well and don't spend separate credit.

 How many GB does GPS consume on mountain roads?

-Less than it seems if you have offline maps downloaded: GPS uses satellites, not data.
+Less than it seems if you have downloaded offline maps: GPS uses satellite, not data.
 What consumes data is loading new maps and searching for places.
-With 3-5 GB, you'll have plenty for a week of driving routes.
+With 3-5 GB, you'll have plenty for a week of car routes.

 Does the same eSIM work for Mauritius?

 It depends on the plan.
-Some cover only Reunion, and others include several Indian Ocean islands or are regional.
-If your itinerary connects Reunion with Mauritius, choose a plan that covers both destinations to avoid installing two different eSIMs.
+Some cover only Reunion, while others include several Indian Ocean islands or are regional.
+If your route connects Reunion with other nearby islands, choose a plan that covers the entire area so you don't have to install two different eSIMs.

 Conclusion

-Reunion Island is best enjoyed behind the wheel, among volcanoes and cirques, and for that, a connected mobile is your best co-pilot.
-With an eSIM for Reunion, you forget about overseas roaming, French SIM paperwork, and queues, and you arrive already connected.
-Adjust the GBs to your hiking route, install it before you leave, and explore the island without fear of the bill.
+Reunion Island is best enjoyed behind the wheel, amidst volcanoes and cirques, and for that, a connected mobile phone is your best co-pilot.
+With an eSIM for Reunion, you'll forget about overseas roaming, French SIM paperwork, and queues, and arrive already connected.
+Adjust your GBs to your hiking route, install it before you leave, and explore the island without fear of the bill.